oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

      * See [Debugging]({{< relref "/userguide/managing-domains/model-in-image/debugging.md" >}}).
      * Make corrections to the domain resource and/or model.
      * If retries have halted, then alter the `spec.introspectVersion`.

 ##### Online update sample

-For an online update sample which alters a data source and work manager, see the [Update 4 use case]({{< relref "/samples/simple/domains/model-in-image/update4.md" >}}) in the Model in Image sample.
+For an online update sample which alters a data source and Work Manager, see the [Update 4 use case]({{< relref "/samples/simple/domains/model-in-image/update4.md" >}}) in the Model in Image sample.